Fakih-Hamid/Fakih-Hamid/README.md

 ## Contributions

-If you're as passionate about tech and programming as I am, I'd love your contributions.
+If you're as passionate about Tech as I am, I'd love your contributions.
 Feel free to:
 - Report issues you find
 - Suggest improvements
 - Contribute directly via pull requests